50 artifacts in this set

 Janet Guthrie broke one of auto racing's highest glass ceilings in 1977 when she became the first woman to compete in the Indianapolis 500.
 Guthrie wore this glove in that race.
 Engine problems held her back to finish in 29th position.
 Guthrie raced again at Indy in 1978 and 1979.
 She also competed in 33 NASCAR races over four seasons.

-Released in 1982, Pole Position was a top hit at American arcades.
+Pole Position was a top hit at American arcades in 1982.
 The home version, issued the following year for the Atari 2600 console, enjoyed similar success.
 Its full-color landscapes and challenging Formula One-inspired gameplay brought new realism to racing video games.
 Pole Position is regarded as one of the most influential racing games of all time.

 Tom Sneva set the fastest qualifying lap at the 1984 Indianapolis 500 with this car, but a broken rear suspension forced him out early during the actual race.
 The car's front and rear wings and underbody ground effects represent the aerodynamic advances that increasingly shaped race cars in the 1970s -- and continue to do so today.

 Lyn St. James had a successful career in sports car racing when she qualified for the Indianapolis 500 in 1992, but Indy was only her second open-wheel race and her first on an oval track.
 St. James was named Rookie of the Year for her strong 11th-place finish -- the first woman to earn that honor.